kazurayam/UsingMaterialsInKatalonStudio/README.md

 `./Materials/TS07_visit a web site/20180913_093512/TC07_visiting a web site/1 CURA_Homepage.png`

-One of the examples here will output a file tree like this:
+One of the examples here will create a file tree like this:
 ![TSC10_marked](docs/images/TSC10_marked.png)

-Also the `com.kazurayam.materials.MaterialRepository` class compiles `./Materials/index.html` file.
-This HTML file provides easy access to the files contained in the respository.
-The following picture shows an example of the index.
+Also the `com.kazurayam.materials.MaterialRepository` object can make `./Materials/index.html` file.
+This HTML file is a viewer, provides easy access to the files contained in the repository.
+The following picture shows an example of the `./Materials/index`.
 ![index](docs/images/index.png)
 ![index_modal](docs/images/index_modal.png)